Mtborren/project_null/README.md

 ​
 - The frontend developers Tywanda Harmon collaborated on the page styling.
 Chanice Ward handled the ***JavaScript*** for the page.
 ​
+- Our QA team was in charge of taking in the code that's been written and push it to any breaking points in may have.
+They were also tasked with trying to implement fixes for broken code they found.

 - Documentation by Diane.